LinneaToth/KonstFok/README.md

 !["Preview, konstfok UI on phone"](https://raw.githubusercontent.com/LinneaToth/KonstFok/refs/heads/main/assets/img/preview.png)

 ## Final assignment in app development course
-Project made during my third semester of two year higher vocational education in frontend / web development.
+Project with a deadline within 1.5 weeks, made during my third semester of two year higher vocational education in frontend / web development.
 Think of the app as a happy marriage between an art gallery visit and a pomodoro timer!

 ### Features
 #### Browse Artwork